Chan Wing-kee: Early life and education

 Chan was born in Hong Kong in 1947 with his family root in Dongguan, Guangdong.
 His father, Chan Sui Wai, was a famous draper in Guangdong and Hong Kong and his uncle, Chan Sui Kau, was the founder of Yangtzekiang Garment Ltd. He studied at three primary schools, Shek Kong, Ling Ying and Henrietta.
 Chan was sent to Thailand when he was in Form Four where he attended an international school.
-He subsequently studied aboard in the United States and was graduated from the Purdue University in Industrial Engineering in 1970.
+He subsequently studied aboard in the United States and graduated from Purdue University in Industrial Engineering in 1970.

 Business career

 Chan joined his family's company Yangtzekiang Garment Ltd after his graduation in 1970 as production manager and later became company's sales manager.
 He was promoted to director in 1977 and managing director in 1987.
 He has participated in many textile negotiations with the US and Europe for Hong Kong and Macau.
 Chan is currently an executive director of YGM Trading Limited; director of Hong Kong Knitters Ltd; independent non-executive director of China Travel International Investment Hong Kong Limited and China Construction Bank (Asia) Corporation Limited.
-He was also chairman of the Asia Television Limited and an independent non-executive director of Wheelock and Company Limited.
+He was also chairman of Asia Television Limited and an independent non-executive director of Wheelock and Company Limited.